azizulhasan/text-to-audio/README.txt

 == Frequently Asked Questions ==

+= Browser support issue on android phone =
+This plugin is built on browser API.
+No external API is used.
+Here is the API used [speechSynthesis](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis)
+That is why it doesn’t support all android phones aslo all languages.
+Here you can check which android phone and which device support this [speechSynthesis](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis#browser_compatibility) API

+Another issue speechSynthesis API is differ browser to browser also divice to divice .
+So it changes the voices and languages based on browser. one language may available on desktop
+It can be not available on mobile phone.
+One voice may available on desktop, it may be not available on android.

+If you still facing problems regarding browser issues please on a ticket.

+= Another voice language on mobile = speechSynthesis API is differ browser to browser also divice to divice .
+So it changes the voices and languages based on browser. one language may available on desktop
+It can be not available on mobile phone.
+One voice may available on desktop, it may be not available on android.

 = How to enable ``speechSynthesis`` on FireFox? =
 Notice: This solution only for FireFox Desktop.